-Moviso Academy offers synchronous distance education for all diploma programs as well as the certificate program.
+Moviso Academy offers synchronous distance education for some of its diploma programs as well as the certificate program.
 Students should inform the Admissions Representative regarding the instructional modality of choice.
+In addition, students should consult with an Admissions Representative regarding which programs are offered via synchronous distance education.
+(Digital Marketing and Security Guard programs are offered on ground, only).